This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read our disclosure policy.

 This Homemade Chicken Stock recipe is not quick, but it is absolutely delicious.
 In fact, it will make your house smell wonderful all day long.
 It is the kind of recipe that grandma used to make and the kind of chicken stock recipe that connects us with the world and our history.
-Today we are going to be working on a fundamental chicken stock recipe as part of our Knoephla Soup series that can be eaten by itself or as a base for any number of other recipes, like Knoephla Soup or Chicken Noodle Soup.
+Today we are going to be working on a fundamental chicken stock recipe as part of our Knoephla Soup series that can be eaten by itself or as a base for any number of other recipes, like a traditional Knoephla Soup recipe or Chicken Noodle Soup.
 Learn how to make your house smell this good too, with this Homemade Chicken Stock recipe.
-Go straight to the recipe.

 Homemade Chicken Stock Basics

 The basics are that we are going to take chicken bones and slowly simmer it in water to release as much of the collagen, fat, and flavor from them as possible.
 We are going to add other ingredients with the intention of transferring the flavors of those ingredients to our stock.
 So, we will be adding onions, celery, and carrots to the pot.
 We will also be adding the likes of peppercorns and thyme.

 What is the Difference Between Chicken Stock and Chicken Broth

 Chicken stock is a slow-cooked dish that tends to use the fattier, raw parts of a chicken.
 It is mostly bones, but some small meaty parts could cook with the stock.
 The end result, when cooled, should be almost a gelatinous product due to the amount of fat in it.
 Chicken Broth is often bones and meat that are boiled quickly to impart the flavors into the water.
 You are going to get a richer, fuller flavor with chicken stock, but broth is faster.
 They can most often substitute for one another.
 Today, we are working on Homemade Chicken Stock.

 How Much Chicken to Use?